mozilla/socorro-docs/docs/overview.rst

 :ref:`throttling-chapter` rules initially applied by the :ref:`collector-chapter`.

-The [[SocorroUI]] allows developers to browse the crash information from the relational database.
+The :ref:`ui-chapter` allows developers to browse the crash information from the relational database.
 In addition to being able to examine specific individual crash reports, there are trend reports that show which crashes are the most common as well as the status of bugs about those